FlauBERT: Unsupervised Language Model Pre-training for French: Experiments and Results

 \paragraph{Model description} The setup for this task is almost identical to the previous one, except that: (1) the input sequence is now a pair of sentences \texttt{A,B}; and (2) the hyper-parameter search is performed on the development data set (\ie no validation split is needed).

 \paragraph{Results} The final accuracy for each model is reported in Table~\ref{tbl:exp_pawsx}.
-One can observe that our monolingual French model performs only slightly better than a multilingual model (mBERT), which could be attributed to the characteristics of the PAWS-X dataset.
+One can observe that the monolingual French models perform only slightly better than the multilingual model mBERT, which could be attributed to the characteristics of the PAWS-X dataset.
 Containing samples with high lexical overlap ratio, this dataset has been proved to be an effective measure of model sensitivity to word order and syntactic structure \cite{yang2019pawsx}.
 A multilingual model such as mBERT, therefore, could capture these features as well as a monolingual model.